 Does exercise keep you young?
-A new article by NPR highlights research that says those who have been exercising regularly for decades can be as healthy as those who are much younger.
+A 2018 article by NPR highlights research that says those who have been exercising regularly for decades can be as healthy as those who are much younger.
 In fact, the study found that septuagenarians (people in their 70s) who had been exercising regularly had muscle health that was indistinguishable from the muscles of people in their 20s.
+And a 2022 article in Health Journal indicates that exercise can improve your health to help you look and feel younger than you actually are.

 The 1970s brought on a major health boom, with activities like running, cycling, and swimming becoming increasingly popular.
 Recently, scientists have been able to study that generation, many of whom have exercised as a hobby for the last 50 years.
 The results were impressive.